Harmelodic/harmelodic.github.io/docs/blog/software-engineering/slis-slos-and-slas.md

 ### SLIs

 SLIs are _Service Level Indicators_.
 These are the actual metrics that you measure to define your level of service.
-Typically, an SLI will measure your Availability for you service, but you can also consider performance-based metrics that measure "Responsiveness" or "Throughput" depending on the service.

 The SLI that you select should reflect aspect of the level of service desired, and not what metrics you happen to have available.
-How you measure these metrics, and how often should be part of the definition of the SLI.

-Typically, I like to define SLIs as:
+An SLI should have a name reflecting the semantic meaning of the SLI, a defined [gauge](https://prometheus.io/docs/concepts/metric_types/#gauge), and how often that gauge is evaluated/updated.
+This clarity in definition makes it easier to implement the indicator and set associated [SLOs](#slos):

 > "Thing": Measured by "timeseries metric", evaluated over a "time period".

 For example, an SLI for an HTTP-based web service could be:

-> Availability: Measured by the number of well-formed requests that succeed, evaluated every minute.
+> Availability: Measured by the percentage of well-formed requests that succeed, evaluated every minute.

-This way, we capture: (a) the semantic meaning of the SLI, (b) how we measure it, and (c) how often it is evaluated.
-This clarity makes it easier to implement the indicator and set associated SLOs.

 **Tip**: Try to be smart with your SLIs.
 The consumers of your service likely only care about the level of service _when they are actively using your service_.
 By taking advantage of this, you can design good SLIs that tailor themselves to